NTFS $STANDARD_INFORMATION & $FILENAME MACB timestamps

 Note that in addition to being the ones that can be easily modified, the

-timestamps from the $STANDARD_INFORMATION
+MACB timestamps from the $STANDARD_INFORMATION attribute are conveniently

-the ones (generally) displayed by the Windows Explorer
+the ones (generally) displayed by the Windows Explorer.

 Most of timestomping detections below rely on information stored in the $MFT